Theatre students teach local children

-Categories: Arts & Culture, Experiential Learning
+Categories: Arts & Culture, Community Impact

 When communication professor Ananda Mitra set out to write about the complex problems and issues generated by the widespread adoption of digital technology, he knew he had taken on a big job.
 So big, it led him to write 10 books simultaneously.